hep-mirrors/sherpa/Manual/source/manual/parameters/matrix-elements.rst

   reduced number of contributing dipole terms.
 For most processes a reasonable choice is between 0.01 and 1 (default).
 See also :ref:`Choosing DIPOLES ALPHA`

+:option:`ALPHA_FF, ALPHA_FI, ALPHA_IF, ALPHA_II`
+  Specifies the above dipole alpha only for FF, FI, IF, or II dipoles, respectively.

 :option:`AMIN`
   Specifies the cutoff of real correction terms in the infrared reagion